kreso-t/cncjs-kt-ext/README.md

 (#autolevel)
 ```

-Without any options it will probe every 10mm, with travel height at 2mm, and probing feedrate 50mm/min
+Without any options it will probe every 10mm, with travel height at 2mm, and probing feedrate 50 mm/min.

-Please, note that this command will be ignored when put inside the gcode file or type it in the console, you must run it from a macro
+Please, note that this command will be ignored when put inside the gcode file or type it in the console, you must run it from a macro.

-Once the probing is finished and gcode transformed you may run the gcode
+Once the probing is finished and gcode updated you may run the gcode.

-If you want to customize the probing distance, height and feedrate you may use the following syntax:
+You can customize the probing distance, height and feedrate you may use the following syntax:

 ```
+(#autolevel D[distance] H[height] F[feedrate])

+# Example
 (#autolevel D7.5 H1.0 F20)
 ```

-This will instruct it to use probing distance of 7.5mm (i.e. distance in xy plane between probed points), travel height 1mm and feedrate 20.0 mm/min
+This will instruct it to use probing distance of 7.5 mm (i.e. distance in XY plane between probed points), travel height 1 mm and feedrate 20.0 mm/min.